ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 System Notifications:

-- Possibly modify the hardcoded notification in the GUI's upper right corner.
+- Possibly trigger the hardcoded notification in the GUI's upper right corner.

 AMTM Install and Uninstallation:
 - Only once it's been vetted through most routers.